howardjake/NYT-BS-Discovery/README.md

 ## Future

-- Enable a date function so users can go back and see past lists
+- Enable a date function so users can go back and see past lists.
-- Make a loading screen to wait for AJAX responds
+- Make a loading screen to wait for AJAX response.